© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llanfilo Moated Site is a scheduled monument protected by Cadw under reference BR152.
 View the official record →

-Llanfilo Moated Site is a medieval moated homestead located in Breconshire, Wales, and represents a form of domestic fortification characteristic of the medieval period in Wales and the Marches.
+Llanfilo Moated Site is a medieval moated homestead located in Breconshire, Wales, and is recorded in the Cadw Scheduled Ancient Monuments register as BR152.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR152.

 Llanfilo Moated Site dates from the medieval period, and is classified as a moated site.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llanfilo Moated Site is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR152.